Depau/blog.depau.eu/_posts/2020-01-06-why-i-use-arch.md

 - Systemd from 5 years ago (and Poettering works for Red Hat IIRC)
 - Basically Fedora but you downloaded it from the Wayback Machine
 - It's used primarily in servers, yet it has a graphical installer.
-  I wouldn't complain if it actually did work, but it doesn't.
+  I wouldn't complain if such installer actually did work, but it doesn't.
 It's overly complicated, not intuitive and buggy.
-I've seen a coworker try to setup a CentOS VM and it took her 5 days to find out why it would stay stuck in the HTTP proxy selection screen even though her network connection was perfectly fine.
+I've seen a coworker try to setup a CentOS VM and it took her 5 days to find out why it would get stuck in the HTTP proxy selection screen even though her network connection was perfectly fine.
-- No btrfs support (But they have ZFS?
-Mmh too bad a couple months ago we had a customer who found a corrupted volume in production after a power failure, which is something I would expect a filesystem to be robust against)
+- No btrfs support (But they have ZFS? - edit: actually I'm told it's not supported officially.
+Well, good.)
 - No literally why the hell are there sooo many people who like it??
   You tell me it's all super tested and stable.
 Well **Ubuntu LTS is just as stable**, but the kernel and Firefox are reasonably up to